bartbartelds/obsidian-writing/2024-04-05 Furious fiction - writer's centre.md

 "... just ..." she whispers, shaking her head.
 "I will."

 Fifth stands and walks over to a bookcase stacked with cases of ammunition.
-She watches as he pushes a load-out into
+She watches as he pushes a load-out into his wrists and lower arms.
+"You'd better be in that tank when I get back, Phi."
+She waves dismissively, downing the last of her coffee.
+"Yeah, yeah.
+Don't make me regret this, Fifth.
+I've pinged C so she doesn't waste you on sight."

+He puts on sleeveless tactical armor and nods.